formlio/forml/docs/platform.rst

 ^^^^^^^

 The :doc:`python logger <python:library/logging>` is used throughout the framework to emit various logging messages.
-The :doc:`logging config <python:library/logging.config>` can be customized using a :ref:`special config file <python:logging-config-fileformat>` referenced in the top-level ``logcfg`` option in the main :ref:`config.toml <platform-config>`.
+The :doc:`logging configuration <python:library/logging.config>` can be customized using a :ref:`special configuration file <python:logging-config-fileformat>` referenced in the top-level ``logcfg`` option in the main :ref:`config.toml <platform-config>`.

 .. _platform-execution: